nodejs/amaro/README.md

 #### Type stripping in dependencies

-When used as a loader, Amaro can handle TypeScript files inside folders under a `node_modules` path.
+When used as a loader, Amaro still relies on Node.js module loading.
+For this reason when trying to execute files under `node_modules` it throws
-However, recent Node.js versions disallow type stripping for files under `node_modules` and throw `ERR_UNSUPPORTED_NODE_MODULES_TYPE_STRIPPING`.
-As a result, type stripping in dependencies does not work on those Node.js versions when using Amaro as a loader.
+`ERR_UNSUPPORTED_NODE_MODULES_TYPE_STRIPPING`.
+As a result, type stripping in dependencies does not work.

 ### Monorepo usage